xjzh123/dotbot-neverland/README.md

   You only need to deal with bot logic, with these things available for free:

+  - Parse whisper and emote message from server message like `XXX whispered: ...`
   - List of online users
   - Current nickname of your bot
   - Query full user info with nickname